bevyengine/rfcs/rfcs/45-stageless.md

 ### Configuring run conditions (run criteria)

 While ordering constraints determine *when* a system runs, **run conditions** determine *if* it runs at all.
 Run conditions consist of systems that have read-only data access and return `bool`.
 A system or set can have any number of conditions, and it will only run if all of them return `true`.
 If any condition returns `false`, the system (or systems under the set) will be skipped.

 Conditions are each evaluated *at most once* during a single pass of a schedule.
-The evaluation occurs literally just before the system (or the first system encountered that is part of the set of interest) would be run.
+The evaluation occurs just before the system (or the first system encountered that is part of the set of interest) would be run.
 Because of this, results are guaranteed to be up-to-date.
 The state read by the conditions cannot be modified in an observable way before the guarded system starts.

 ```rust
 // This is just an ordinary system: timers need to be ticked!